 Our packing list for snorkelers

-	We’re crazy about snorkelling but many places we snorkel are quite remote, and getting decent snorkel equipment is often not practical or even an option.
+We’re crazy about snorkeling but many places we snorkel are quite remote, and getting decent snorkel equipment is often not practical or even an option.
 The places that do rent out gear are always limited to a one size fits all approach, nothing ever fits like it should and hygiene is another topic entirely.
 Thats why we’ve complied a full packing list for snorkelers, to help make your trip a more enjoyable experience.

 The most important item on your list should be a well fitted mask.
 There is nothing worse than a leaky one.
 Make triple sure to get one that fits your face like a second skin.

 We learnt the importance of a well fitting snorkel mask the hard way.
-The first snorkelling trip we went on was to the Maldives.
+The first snorkeling trip we went on was to the Maldives.
 We bought expensive diving masks for this trip, but unfortunately didn’t test them out properly before we left.
 On our very first snorkel, my mask leaked.
 This was incredibly frustrating as the only other option was to borrow another ill fitting mask.
-So I had 2 weeks of snorkelling an amazing reef whilst having to clear my mask every 10 seconds.
+So I had 2 weeks of snorkeling an amazing reef whilst having to clear my mask every 10 seconds.

 What snorkel mask size

 There is no one size fits all, everyone has a different shape face.
 For this very reason, we would not recommend buying a mask online without trying it on first.
 The best way to find a mask that fits is to try as many on as possible in your nearest sports/dive store.
 Ignore brand and style, just get whatever fits the best, within your budget.